xbmc/repo-scripts/script.grab.fanart/README.txt

 Using This Addon:

 This addon is meant to be integrated as part of a skin.
-Currently it can be configured via addon settings in the Programs menu, or by calling the RunScript() function within a script.
+Currently it can be configured by calling the RunScript() function within a script.
 The parameters that can be set are:

 Refresh Time: How long between property updates.
 Default is 10 seconds
 Mode: Show fanart for recent items (10), or for random items

 An example of setting these parameters using the RunScript function would be RunScript(script.grab.fanart,mode=random,refresh=10).
-If you want to include these settings are part of the regular skin settings you can pass these as parameters to RunScript upon hitting the home screen.
+If you want to include these settings are part of the regular skin settings you can pass these as parameters to RunScript upon hitting the home screen or in the Startup.xml file.

 Window Properties: